 Currently, we ask $20 US per night to stay at the school.
 This includes drinks, a meal and paying the laundry and cleaning ladies.
 You are not required to pay anything else for the stay (unless you need some extra laundry done or another extra service).

-We ask $75 US a day for use of the truck.
-This will be your total cost.
-We pay for the fuel and the driver.
+We ask $50 US a day for use of the truck.
+You pay for the fuel that is used.
 If you wish to tip the driver that is up to you, but it is not necessary.
 There is no charge for picking you up at the airport and running errands around town.

 Please send a check at least two months in advance to our Abilene office for these items.
 If you have any questions please feel free to contact Linda Randall.